 If you have your own true peppermint plant at home (grown from cuttings as plants grown from seeds are not true peppermint), you can pick around a dozen blemish free leaves, wash them and crush them up with your fingers or back of a spoon to release more of the beneficial oils.

-Once again place them in a french press or teapot with a filter and steep for a bit longer than with dried peppermint with water that is hot and steaming but not quite boiling.
-Let it sit for a couple of minutes, pour and enjoy.
+Once again place them in a french press or teapot with a filter and steep for a bit longer than with dried peppermint with water that is very hot and steaming but not quite boiling.
+Let it sit for at least 5 minutes then pour and enjoy.

 Organic Tea Bags